dddavid4real/HistGen/README.md

     ]
 }
 ```
-in which we have already split into train/val/test subsets with ratio 8:1:1.
-Besides, "id" denotes the case id of this report's corresponding WSI, "report" is the full refined text obtained after our proposed report cleaning pipeline, and "image_path" could be just ignored.
+~~in which we have already split into train/val/test subsets with ratio 8:1:1.~~\
+"id" denotes the case id of this report's corresponding WSI, "report" is the full refined text obtained after our proposed report cleaning pipeline, and "image_path" could be just ignored.

 To reproduce our proposed HistGen model, please download the **dinov2_vitl** directory together with **annotation.json**.